AnneLew/MGM/README.md

 ```
 to test if it works.

+## Instructions for use
+To run the model, the folder has to be renamed into *input*.

 ## References

 - van Nes, E.H.; Scheffer, M.; van den Berg, M.S.; Coops, H. (2003) "Charisma: